Elephant & Castle tube station

-Elephant & Castle is a London Underground station in the London Borough of Southwark in south London.
-It is on the Bank branch of the Northern line between Kennington and Borough stations, and is the southern terminus of the Bakerloo line, the next station being Lambeth North.
-The station is in both Travelcard Zones 1 and 2.
+Elephant & Castle is a London Underground station in the London Borough of Southwark in Central London.
+It is on the Bank branch of the Northern line, between Borough and Kennington stations.
+It is also the southern terminus of the Bakerloo line and the next station towards north is Lambeth North.
+The station is located in both London fare zone 1 and zone 2.
 The Northern line station was opened in 1890 by the City and South London Railway (C&SLR) while the Bakerloo line station was opened sixteen years later by the Baker Street and Waterloo Railway (BS&WR).
-There is out-of-station interchange with the nearby Elephant & Castle National Rail station.
+There is an out-of-station interchange with the nearby Elephant & Castle National Rail station.

 A girl born at the station in 1924 was the first baby to be born on the Underground network.
 The Bakerloo line building remains much as originally constructed and is a typical Leslie Green structure.
 The Northern line building was designed by Thomas Phillips Figgis, and was rebuilt several times until the current structure opened in 2003.
 Transport for London (TfL) is currently planning a major upgrade to the station.
 A Bakerloo line extension south to Camberwell was planned and approved in 1931 but construction never started.
 Similar proposals have been revived on several occasions; in 2014 TfL ran a consultation on an extension to Hayes and Beckenham Junction, which is still under consideration.

 The station today

 Geography

 Elephant & Castle is located in the Elephant and Castle area of Newington in the London Borough of Southwark in central London.
-The station is in both Travelcard Zones 1 and 2 and is on the Bank branch of the Northern line between Kennington and Borough stations, and is the southern terminus of the Bakerloo line, the next station being Lambeth North.
+The station is in both London fare zone 1 and 2 and is on the Bank branch of the Northern line between Kennington and Borough stations, and is the southern terminus of the Bakerloo line, the next station being Lambeth North.
 The station has two surface buildings, separated by a large traffic intersection.
 The northern building provides the most direct access to the Bakerloo line, while the southern one is linked more directly to the Northern line.